aronvsr/Ye-said/README.md

 View the quotes, and corresponding php script to fetch them, in the 'server-side' folder.

 Feel free to contribute!
-(Touch up main App.js, make widgets for Watch the Throne and Kids See Ghosts, other fixes.)
+(Touch up main App.js, Android widgets, Watch the Throne and Kids See Ghosts, etc.)

 <em>Aron Visser, 2023</em>